 Donzelli has also worked on unique media outreach projects, many times being the sole individual responsible for the development and implementation.
 One such project was the Shark Race to the White House.

-For the Shark Race to the White House, Donzelli worked with NSU’s Director of the Guy Harvey Research Institute to identify two, satellite-tagged mako sharks to use them to predict the winner of the 2016 Presidential Race.
+For the Shark Race to the White House, Donzelli worked with the director of NSU’s Guy Harvey Research Institute to identify two, satellite-tagged mako sharks to use them to predict the winner of the 2016 Presidential Race.
 Donzelli developed the projects rules, timeframe and outreach strategic plan.
 This project received significant media attention worldwide for not only it’s never having been done before factor, but when the race ended, NSU’s “poll” was the only one to correctly predict the next President of the United States.

 Before joining the NSU family, Donzelli was the Director of Communications and Printing Services for the School District of Lee County, Florida (Fort Myers,) which is the ninth-largest public school system in the state and 40th largest in America.
 Before that, he was a Communications Specialist with the School District of Broward County, Florida (Fort Lauderdale) where he co-led the internal and external communication efforts for the nation's sixth-largest public school system.
 And prior to that, Donzelli was an assistant reporter for the South Florida Sun-Sentinel newspaper.